 3. Network Layer:

 This is where an IP Address reside.
-Everything which happens with TCP/UDP protocols happens in this layer.
 So basically Network Layer moves packets from source to destination.

 2. Data Link Layer: